unbit/uwsgi-docs/GridFS.rst

        uwsgi_modifier1 25;
    }

-just be sure to set the ``uwsgi_modifier1`` value to ensure all requests get routed to GridFS.
+Just be sure to set the ``uwsgi_modifier1`` value to ensure all requests get routed to GridFS.

 .. code-block:: ini